cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/batch.rst

 It is also critical to ensure that errors are properly passed out of the state machine so that they can be accessed by the ``update-state`` lambda via the EventBridge event.
-This is done by properly confiuring the fail state to contain errors so that stack track information from say a failure in a container is passed out to the step function for proper preservation in the state database.
+This is done by properly configuring the fail state to contain errors so that stack track information from say a failure in a container is passed out to the step function for proper preservation in the state database.
 The example below demonstrates how the ``Fail`` state in your